cfx

 This will run a number of tests on the cfx tool, including tests against the

-for the specific list of tests.
+documentation.
+Use cfx testcfx -v for the specific list of tests.

-This accepts the same options as cfx test
+This accepts the same options as cfx test.

 cfx testpkgs